-Slack is another app similar to Discord with the feature of servers (“workspaces”).
-Slack has a thread feature, which makes it easier to follow conversations when there are multiple conversations going on at the same time.
+Slack is similar to Discord with the feature of servers (“workspaces”).
+It has a thread system to aid in keeping up with multiple conversations.

 Messenger is another app users use to message friends and in-game friends.
-However, some did not prefer messenger because there are no channel system for organization.
+There is no channel system to organize conversations.

 🌩 Solution Brainstorm

-I recruited two participants for my brainstorming session using Miro, a real-time whiteboard, to determine whether to improve upon an existing feature of Discord or to add a completely new feature — bookmarks.
+I recruited two participants for my brainstorming session using Miro, a real-time whiteboard.
+We concluded to add a completely new feature — bookmarks.

-Currently, Discord allows admins of a server to “pin” any message which appears in a channel-specific tab where all members of the server and channel can access.
+Currently, Discord allows admins of a server to “pin” any message which appears in a channel-specific tab.
 However, “important” is subjective and users consider different messages to be important to them.
-Thus, I proposed a personalized bookmarking feature on Discord to help users keep track of the messages that contain the information that they personally feel that are important so that they can keep up with the messages that they feel is important.
+I proposed an idea of a personalized bookmarking feature where each bookmark is specific to the user.

 Our brainstorm is summarized as follows (the original one can be found in the appendix at the end of this case study):